cassandradanger/new-aborstat/README.md

 this projects utilizes an API provided by [Abortion Policy API](https://www.abortionpolicyapi.com/), [Vue.js](https://vuejs.org/) on the front end and [Node.js](https://nodejs.org/en) and [Express](https://expressjs.com/) on the back end.

+future optimizations could include:
+- testing
+- move config info to a db
+- ui component library/standard styling variables file
+- additional info/map on how or where to get help/services
+- updated styling

 <img width="1073" alt="Screen Shot 2023-04-23 at 11 30 38 AM" src="https://user-images.githubusercontent.com/10237149/233852252-7421cd72-513a-4487-b943-d857a3745192.png">